mattdeloia/CATTConV/README.md

 ## Personality Trait Raw Scores

 ##### Northrop Grumman Cybersecurity Professionals’ trait raw scores are displayed in the light green density plots.
-Northrop Grumman Professionals who did not specify a cybersecurity role are displayed behind in the light blue density plots.
+Northrop Grumman Professionals who did not specify a cybersecuirty role are displayed beyind in the light blue density plots.

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

+    ##  female    male unknown    NA's
+    ##     324    1008     504    1836

 ##### The description of each personality dimension is at the bottom of this page. *NonConformity* appears to be least important in this sample and has limited variability around the center of this scale.